aluo50/KungFuPandaSquad__alexl175_evanc107_leonh15_stanleyh28/README.md

 # Steak Co. by KungFuPandaSquad
 ## Roster
-* Alex Luo - PM, flask routing, front end framework, db creation, will help with games
+* Alex Luo - PM, flask routing, plinko physics and transactions, mines transactions
-* Evan Chan - API handling and styling
+* Evan Chan - Implementing plinko canvas and mines grid
-* Leon Huang - Implementing games and will help with db creation
+* Leon Huang - HTML templates and styling, team flag, editing video
-* Stanley Hoo - HTML Templates and styling
+* Stanley Hoo - Implementing blackjack, flask routing, databases, and some styling

 ## App Description
 Our website will be an online gaming site where users can: